 Yes.
-For an Initial, Re-Application, or Request for Reassessment portfolio, Strengthening Families training is counted if the course was taken within five years of the date of portfolio submission (Ready to Submit).
+For an Initial or 1-2-year Reassessment portfolio, Strengthening Families training is counted if the course was taken within five years of the date of portfolio submission (Ready to Submit).
 For example, if a Strengthening Families course was completed on November 1, 2013, and the portfolio was marked Ready to Submit on December 1, 2018, credit would not be given for the course since more than five years have passed since the date the course was completed.
+For a 3-year Reassessment portfolio, a new course must be taken that was not previously completed before the program's prior rating.
+For example, if the overview course is taken in January 2023 and the program is rated in February 2023, the staff member would need to take a new course for the program's 3-year Reassessment in 2026.